Michael Cassius McDonald

-Michael Cassius McDonald (1839 – August 9, 1907) was a crime boss, political boss, and businessman based out of Chicago.
+Michael Cassius McDonald (c.
+1839 – August 9, 1907) was a crime boss, political boss, and businessman based out of Chicago.
 He is considered to have introduced organized crime to the city, and to have also established its first political machine.
 At the height of his power, he had influence over politicians of all levels in the state of Illinois.

 McDonald permanently settled in Chicago as an adult sometime after the American Civil War.
 McDonald ran gambling parlors in the city.
 As a crime boss, he developed a system in which he would guarantee the city's gambling dens and brothels protection from interference in exchange for payment.
 A Democrat, McDonald was involved in the city's politics, and, at his peak, wielded massive influence over it.
 McDonald was also involved in numerous business ventures.
 He was one of the principal figures behind the Lake Street Elevated Railroad Company, which built the Lake Street Elevated rapid transit line in Chicago.

 In the mid-1890s, McDonald retired from the gambling business, and his gambling circuit deconsolidated under the leadership of several different crime bosses.

 Early life and family

 McDonald was born in Niagara Falls, New York in 1839.
-McDonald and his family lived in an Irish enclave of Niagara County, New york.
+McDonald and his family lived in an Irish enclave of Niagara County, New York.

 McDonald father was Edward "Ed" McDonald.
 As a young man, Ed McDonald had immigrated to Canada from County Cork, Ireland as a stowaway.
 The elder McDonald then worked in Quebec as a laborer, before immigrating again into the United States, settling in Niagara County in 1837.
 Ed McDonald became a loyal member of the Democratic Party which was relatively new at the time.